jeffnb/solr-lab-intro/projects/05-Building.md

 ### Optional
 * rating: This doesn't exist so put in a random number
 * yearMade: This is a special field that represents all years that the item could have been made in.

+## Hint
+Since you have a working solr core running already with similar data, use the query admin and do a facet on fields like whenMade to get a sense of the values